lgw2/lgw2.github.io/_pages/about.md

   - /about.html
 ---

+*News* I will be joining the computer science faculty at the University of Montana as an assistant professor in January 2024!

 I am an assistant teaching & research professor in computer science at Montana State University in Bozeman, Montana.
 You can reach me at lucia.williams (at) montana.edu.

-In spring 2023, I will teach CSCI 112 and CSCI 246.
+In fall 2023, I am teaching CSCI 112 and CSCI 246.
 See my [teaching page](https://lgw2.github.io/teaching/) for all of my course materials.